 Several years ago Heather left the corporate world to focus on training and consulting full time, providing web design, branding development and consulting services to organizations implementing SharePoint.
 Her roots go back to Content Management Server 2002 and SharePoint 2003 and she has a passion for successful web content management and clean, well branded sites.

 Heather in the SharePoint community

-Heather hosts one of the original SharePoint branding focused blogs and maintains several free resources, including her SharePoint CSS Charts and Base Master Pages.
+Heather hosted one of the original SharePoint branding focused blogs (now moved here) and maintains several free resources, including her SharePoint CSS Charts and starter Master Pages.
 She is a frequent speaker at conferences and user group meetings across the United States.
 Heather received the Microsoft Most Valuable Professional (MVP) award for her SharePoint community contributions five years in a row.